ruleminer/InterpreTS/docs/README.md

 # InterpreTS

-Feature extraction from time series to support the creation of interpretable and explainable predictive models.
+InterpreTS is a Python library designed for extracting meaningful and interpretable features from time series data to support the creation of interpretable and explainable predictive models.

 ## Overview
-InterpreTS is a Python library designed for extracting meaningful and interpretable features from time series data.
 With the growing importance of interpretability in machine learning and AI, InterpreTS focuses on creating feature representations that facilitate the development of interpretable and explainable predictive models.

 ## Key Features
 - **Statistical Features**: Extract basic statistics like mean, standard deviation, minimum, and maximum values.